labtempo/osiris-binaries/README.md

 ```

 The Jars version numbering are following the [Semantic Versioning](http://semver.org/) ([RFC-2119](https://tools.ietf.org/html/rfc2119))
 ======

 ## Environment

-You can use Docker to configure a local environment for development and testing:
+You can use Docker to configure a local environment for development purposes with the help of the following script:
 ```
 cd <path_to>/osiris-binaries/infrastructure/development
 ./run.sh
 ```
+This will raise up an localhost instance of RabbitMQ, PostgreSQL with SensorNet and VirtualSensorNet databases
+and the OMCP server deamons for SensorNet and VirtualSensorNet modules.
 ======

 ## Changelog